Learn about Writing For Life!

 Program Length: Sunday – Friday

 *Courses carry no secondary school or college credit.
-Upon completion of the program, an official Wake Forest University certificate of achievement will be awarded to all Writing Institute participants.
+Upon completion of the program, an official Wake Forest University Certificate of Completion will be awarded to all Writing Institute participants.

 What You’ll Experience